 As has been discussed in a previous post, the massage device was used to cure female hysteria, or sexual frustration, if the veil of cautious and deliberately nebulous Victorian language is lifted.
 This form of hysteria has been the subject of not only scholarly research, but mainstream film as well.
 The contemporary curiosity with the Victorian massage device is understandable: it allows us to laugh at the Victorian’s prudishness; however, present a much more blunt and mercenary sexual aid – a dildo – and the reaction is often quite Victorian.

-A Family Planning Association of New South Wales – part of the Museum’s collection – features a phallic sex toy.
+A contraceptive teaching kit from the Family Planning Association of New South Wales – part of the Museum’s collection – features a phallic sex toy.
 It is concealed inside a plastic banana; once revealed it is a natural-looking human penis style dildo.
 Compared with the very applicant, unprovocative looking massage device, the dildo immediately evokes sexuality.

 The hammer came long before the electric drill, and further, much like the first electric massagers came before electric kettles, dildos came before broom handles.
 A 28,000 year old dildo was uncovered in the Hohle Fels Cave in Germany recently.
 In fact, some anthropologists are now suggesting that there may be many small club-like objects from time immemorial which are actually what they look like: phallic sex toys.
 Ancient Greek art openly depicts the use of dildos, so it is clear that aided masturbation was an openly accepted practice in classical antiquity.
 The name dildo too, although now synonymous with the colloquial insult which places the glans penis at the cranium, comes from the Italian diletto – delight, which is a fitting, and natural name for it.